intel-iot-devkit/how-to-code-samples/robot-arm/javascript/README.md

 ## Running the program manually

-To run the example manually on Intel® Edison, establish an SSH connection to the board and execute the following command:
+To run the example manually on Intel® Edison board, establish an SSH connection to the board and execute the following command:

     node index.js